janissuonpera/www_coursework/README.md

 - Used create-react-app to create front end in folder 'client'
 - Created server.js as driver file
 - Initialized git and npm

+#Note-to-self:
+- Check that not just anyone can use get routes to delete things from db!!!!!